Can I Sue Adult Protective Services (APS)?

 - Domestic violence

 False Charges of Adult Abuse Can Be Devastating

-Suppose you get a call from an APS caseworker (we'll call her Shirley) who tells you that they are investigating a claim of elder abuse involving your 86-year-old mother.
+Suppose you get a call from an APS caseworker named Shirley.
+She tells you that they are investigating a claim of older adult abuse involving your 86-year-old mother.
 You're shocked.
 You have a close relationship with your mom — as her primary caregiver with power of attorney — so you figure you would know if your mom was being abused.
-Turns out your jealous sister reported you for financial exploitation, claiming that you had been taking money out of your mom's account for yourself.
+Turns out your jealous sister reported you for financial exploitation, falsely claiming that you had been taking money out of your mom's account for yourself.

 APS Investigates You

-Shirley decides to investigate, which causes you a huge amount of anxiety, to say the least.
-Although it would be a great idea to get legal advice at this point (more on that later), you decide on your own to simply cooperate with the investigation.
-You calmly show Shirley carefully maintained records reflecting that no cash has gone out of your mom's account and that not one of the checks she wrote was made out to you.
+APS decides to investigate.
+Although it would be a great idea to get legal advice at this point, you decide on your own to simply cooperate with the investigation.
+You present Shirley with carefully maintained financial records reflecting that no cash has left your mom's account and that none of the checks she wrote was made out to you.
 Shirley gives you her phone number and tells you that she will be in touch.

-After some time and many sleepless nights pass, you are finally able to get in touch with Shirley.
-She doesn't even acknowledge the many voice mail messages you had left her.
-Instead, she tells you that they had determined that the case was unsubstantiated, chosen not to proceed, then she abruptly hangs up the phone on you.
+After some time, you are finally able to get in touch with Shirley.
+She does not acknowledge the many voicemail messages you have left her.
+Instead, she tells you that Adult Protective Services determined that the case was unsubstantiated and has chosen not to proceed.

 Do You Have a Potential Lawsuit Against APS?

 APS is a state agency.
-As an agency of the state, APS is treated as the state for purposes of most lawsuits.
+As an agency of the state, APS is treated as the state in most lawsuits.

 In order to sue the state or federal government, it must waive sovereign immunity.
 They only do this when they clearly manifest an intent to permit themselves to be sued in court.